awsdocs/aws-systems-manager-user-guide/doc_source/automation-aws-enable-ddb-encrypt.md

 **Document Steps**
 + aws:executeAwsApi \- Encrypts the DynamoDB table you specify in the `TableName` parameter\.
 + aws:waitForAwsResourceProperty \- Verifies the `Enabled` property for the DynamoDB table's `SSESpecification` is set to `true`\.
-+ aws:assertAwsResourceProperty \- Verifies the DynamoDB table is encrypted with the CMK specified in the `KMSKeyId` parameter\.
++ aws:assertAwsResourceProperty \- Verifies the DynamoDB table is encrypted with the customer managed key specified in the `KMSKeyId` parameter\.